CartoDB/carto-vl/docs/guides/06-aggregations.md

 </aside>
 ```

 To improve a bit how you are going to display those big population numbers, we're going to import first a formatting library called [numeraljs](http://numeraljs.com/).
-So you have to add inside the `<head>` section:
+So you have to add this inside the `<head>` section:
 ```html
 <!-- Numeral.js for number formatting -->
 <script src="//cdnjs.cloudflare.com/ajax/libs/numeral.js/2.0.6/numeral.min.js"></script>